 SFX Essential #3: Fake blood

-To break it down, there are two main kinds of fake blood to invest in; the first is regular fake blood, which is nice and versatile when in doubt.
-You can easily make your own on the go with little more than corn syrup, red and blue food dye and cornflour or you can buy it!
+To break it down, there are two main kinds of fake blood to invest in: the first is regular fake blood, which is nice and versatile when in doubt.
+You can easily make your own on the go—it’s just corn syrup, red and blue food dye and cornflour—or you can buy it pre-made!

-The second kind—scab blood—is a great investment.
-Scab blood such as coagulated blood gel or artificial blood is perfect for looks where the blood needs to look ‘aged’ like in zombies or wounded victims.
+The second kind, scab blood—also known as coagulated blood gel or artificial blood—is perfect for looks where the blood needs to look ‘aged’ like in zombies or wounded victims.
 It can be used in and around the mouth and can be used to create realistic scabs and blood clots.

 SFX Essential #4: Petroleum Jelly